The Most Important Elements of Internal Proposal Writing

 Proofread your draft and improve it taking into consideration the following strategies:

-Experiment with moving information around so that you use corresponding organizational strategy in each proposal section.
+- Experiment with moving information around so that you use the corresponding organizational strategy in each proposal section.

 When you have prepared the final draft, submit it for evaluation to your instructor.